It is a city that has a rich history that stretches back centuries, which incorporates stunning views, warm weather, and a vibrant culture.

 Driving from London to Lisbon

-If you are looking to drive from London to Lisbon, it should take anywhere from 22 to 26 hours.
+If you are looking to drive from London to Lisbon, it can take anywhere from 22 to 26 hours.
 This depends on a variety of factors, including border crossings, traffic, or the type of transport you use.

 Drivers could take a few detours along the way to many European destinations, including Paris, Le Mans, Bordeaux, Bilbao, Valladolid, Madrid, and then into the central part of Portugal.